nih-cfde/training-and-engagement/docs/General-Tutorials/basic_snakemake_tutorial/snakemake_1.md

 - [Part 3](https://video.ucdavis.edu/media/snakemake+intro+3+try+1/0_gwnss4kq)

 !!! info
     This may not be the variant calling workflow you would necessarily use in practice, but it serves as a good example for teaching Snakemake.
 Many people do indeed use `samtools`, but for particularly big or complex genomes, guidelines provided by  [GATK](https://gatk.broadinstitute.org/hc/en-us) would serve best.
 Additionally, various parameters associated with mapping, visualization etc may require tuning.

 The objectives of this tutorial are to:

 !!! goal

-    - learn how to write basic workflows with `snakemake` rules
+    - learn how to write basic workflows with Snakemake rules
-    - learn variable substitution for `snakemake` rules
+    - learn variable substitution for Snakemake rules
-    - learn wildcard matching for `snakemake` rules
+    - learn wildcard matching for Snakemake rules
     - understand why workflow systems can help you do your computing more easily

 ## Set up